Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 Is the site creator, content, and overall site quality easily trusted?
 This includes security (HTTPS).
 Contact information, policy pages, and privacy statements also contribute to trustworthiness.

 The bottom line is that your website needs to be credible in every aspect, from visuals to content, context, and structure.
-Every little thing you do or don’t do can affect its E-E-A-T score.
+Every little thing you do or don’t do can affect your E-E-A-T score.

 FREE: Find new keywords for your market…